 There are a ton of varieties available - stainless steel, copper sink, cast iron, stone, or white fireclay farmhouse sink - but they all have one major thing in common.
 They're larger than your old kitchen sink, which means you'll probably have to redo the surrounding countertops.

 Why the redo?
 These apron front sinks are usually created in an undermount style, which means they are installed underneath the countertop.
 This creates a seamless transition between your counter and sink (and no space in between for pesky crumbs to fall).
-If you’re not redoing your countertop, you’ll probably have a hard time getting this type of sink installed.
+If you're not redoing your countertop, you'll probably have a hard time getting an apron kitchen sink installed.